Ian Molyneux MBACP(Accred)

 I work with men and women over the age of 18.

-Some of the common names for problems people have brought to counselling with me:
+Some of the common problems people have brought to counselling with me:

 Anxiety, stress and depression.

 Addictive behaviours; substances, gambling, sexual, internet and social media.

 Searching for help with issues relating to sexuality or gender identity.

 Trauma, abuse and sexual abuse (men and women).

 There are many reasons why someone may be looking for counselling and support and this is not an exhaustive list or the only way to name the problems listed.
 In working collaboratively with you the problem is yours to identify and name and does not have to fit under any of these headings if it is not helpful.

 I was born and raised in the UK and in 2005 emigrated to New Zealand where I lived until 2017.
 In 2010, I trained as a counsellor, completing a Post Graduate Diploma in Counselling in Auckland in 2011.
 I have been involved with counselling for over ten years and have considerable experience of working with people struggling with relationship difficulties, loss and bereavement, anxiety and stress and addictive behaviours.
 I have experience of working in residential drug and alcohol treatment in New Zealand and in NHS services in Cambridge helping people improve their well-being and start to address their substance misuse issues.
 I also have experience of working with young people in the community and education, and adults undertaking tertiary study in NZ and the UK.